dwavesystems/dwave-ocean-sdk/docs/concepts/index.rst

       Objective function
          A mathematical expression of the energy of a system as a function of binary variables representing the qubits.

+      Pegasus
+         The D-Wave :term:`QPU` is a lattice of interconnected qubits.
+While some qubits connect to others via couplers, the D-Wave QPU is not fully connected.
+         Instead, the qubits interconnect in an architecture known as Pegasus.
+         See a fuller description under :doc:`Binary Quadratic Models </concepts/topology>`.

       Penalty function
          An algorithm for solving constrained optimization problems.
 In the context